 Q. Is the Company incorporating any adjustments proposed by the intervening parties into its revenue requirement calculation?

 A. Yes.
-The Company incorporated the following new adjustments, including some proposed by intervening parties, into its Washington revenue requirement calculation.
+The Company’s rebuttal position incorporates the following adjustments, including some proposed by intervening parties, into its Washington revenue requirement calculation.
 Each is described further in my testimony.
+For convenience, the table also shows a column identifying the adjustment number included in the Company’s initial filing that is being replaced, where applicable.

 SO2 Emission Allowance Revenues